-On October 23, 2013, we closed a \$34.0 million Sweetwater County, State of Wyoming, Taxable Industrial Development Revenue Bond financing program ("State Bond Loan").
-Prior to closing the State Bond Loan, we had obtained interim financing from RMBAH which had been paid off from the proceeds of the State Bond Loan.
-On December 19, 2013, we redrew \$5.0 million from the RMBAH loan facility.
+Prior to closing the State Bond Loan, we had obtained interim financing from RMB which was paid off from the proceeds of the State Bond Loan.
+On December 19, 2013, we redrew \$5.0 million from the RMB loan facility.
 We subsequently renegotiated the loan amount to \$6.5 million together with an additional line of credit of \$3.5 million.
-The RMBAH loan facility calls for payments of interest at 8.5% plus the three month LIBOR rate recalculated at the start of each calendar quarter (approximately 8.76% in total) plus eight equal quarterly principal payments which commenced June 30, 2014.
-The line of credit is due quarterly, but may be immediately redrawn.
+The RMB loan facility calls for payments of interest at 8.5% plus the three month LIBOR rate recalculated at the start of each calendar quarter (approximately 9.13% in total) plus eight equal quarterly principal payments which commenced June 30, 2014.
 On October 15, 2015, the loan was again amended to extend the maturity date of the \$3.5 million line of credit to December 31, 2016 and spread the \$3.5 million balance originally due March 31, 2016 over four quarterly payments commencing March 31, 2016 and concluding December 31, 2016, plus interest under the same terms as agreed to in September 2014.
-This was considered a modification for accounting purposes.
-As of December 31, 2015, the outstanding balance on the loan was \$0.83 million while the balance on the line of credit was \$3.5 million.
-The RMBAH loan facility is secured by all of the assets of Pathfinder.
+As of December 29, 2016 the loan was fully repaid.